AviationSFO/dodgergame/README.md

 If you get hit you lose that round!

 # Instructions
-Arrow keys to move left and right
+Arrow keys to move left and right.
+Press 0 to activate data recording.

 # IMPORTANT FOR USE
 Make sure your source folder is called "DodgerGame" on your desktop if on MAC OS or this will not work!